-- 1.3.1 The Local Plan should be read as a whole.
+1.3.1 The Local Plan should be read as a whole.
 Policies, therefore, should not be read in isolation, but in the context of the Plan as a whole.
 Different policies in the Plan are interrelated and decisions about a particular development will require consideration of a number of policies.
 Some policies include cross references of other policies.
-This is to emphasise their particular relevance and should not be read to mean that other policies not cross-referred to are not relevant. - 1.3.2 Allocation Policies include key considerations that will apply for the development of a specific site.
+This is to emphasise their particular relevance and should not be read to mean that other policies not cross-referred to are not relevant.

+1.3.2 Allocation Policies include key considerations that will apply for the development of a specific site.
 This is to assist applicants how a site should come forward and what are the key considerations/requirements.
 Allocation policies do not interpret all other policies in the Local Plan for the particular site or replicate all policy requirements.
-For example, allocation policies do not specifically refer to the provision of affordable housing, but this should not be read to mean that affordable housing should not be provided on allocated sites. - 1.3.3 The Local Plan is supported by the Strategic Flood Risk Assessment Level 2 which includes the Sequential Test Paper for proposed allocations, Habitat Regulations Assessment and the Viability Assessment.
+For example, allocation policies do not specifically refer to the provision of affordable housing, but this should not be read to mean that affordable housing should not be provided on allocated sites.

+1.3.3 The Local Plan is supported by the Strategic Flood Risk Assessment Level 2 which includes the Sequential Test Paper for proposed allocations, Habitat Regulations

+Assessment and the Viability Assessment.
 These assessments should be the basis for more detailed assessment required at planning application stage.
-The Infrastructure Delivery Plan must also be read alongside the Local Plan. - 1.3.4 Policies in the Local Plan, where appropriate, are not written in a prescriptive manner to allow for flexibility in the Local Plan and to ensure the Local Plan remains relevant throughout the local plan period as far as possible in light of any changes in the detail of Government policy and future unforeseen circumstances.
-Once the Local Plan is adopted supplementary planning guidance in the form of a 'Supplementary Planning Document SPD' will be prepared in relation to local plan policies to provide further guidance on the application of a particular policy.
-It is expected that an SPD will be prepared in relation to affordable housing and mix of housing, green infrastructure and developer contributions. - 1.3.5 The Wyre Local Plan and housing trajectory uses housing and employment figures as at 31 March 2018 monitoring date.
+The Infrastructure Delivery Plan must also be read alongside the Local Plan.

+1.3.4 Policies in the Local Plan, where appropriate, are not written in a prescriptive manner to allow for flexibility in the Local Plan and to ensure the Local Plan remains relevant throughout the local plan period as far as possible in light of any changes in the detail of Government policy and future unforeseen circumstances.
+Once the Local Plan is adopted supplementary planning guidance in the form of a 'Supplementary Planning Document - SPD' will be prepared in relation to local plan policies to provide further guidance on the application of a particular policy.
+It is expected that an SPD will be prepared in relation to affordable housing and mix of housing, green infrastructure and developer contributions.

+1.3.5 The Wyre Local Plan and housing trajectory uses housing and employment figures as at 31 March 2018 monitoring date.

+1.3.61.3.5 The Local Plan comprises both a written document (the 'Written Statement') and a Policy Map (The Adopted Policies Map 2019).
+The Partial Review has made no change to the adopted Local Plan Policies Map that was prepared for the previous Local Plan adopted in 2019, therefore it remains up to date for the Partial Review.

-1.4 The 'Duty to Co-operate'
+4.4 The 'Duty to Co-operate'